GOAL 1: ENHANCE ECONOMIC OPPORTUNITIES FOR AGRICULTURAL PRODUCERS

 Performance Measure 1.2.5: Provide producers with scientific information and technology that increase production efficiency, safeguard the environment, and reduce production risks and product losses.

-develop technologies and strategies to manage or mitigate pests, pathogens, weather damage, and/or improve crop quality and productivity to help differentiate the U.S. agricultural production base to provide higher-value products.
+develop technologies and strategies to manage or mitigate pests, pathogens, weather damage, and/or improve crop quality to strengthen the U.S. agricultural production base and provide higher-value products.

 maintain genetic and genomic databases and make information accessible via standard software from the Internet.

 ACCOMPLISHMENTS: New computer tools for corn researchers have been developed by ARS researchers at the Maize Genetics Stock Center, Urbana, Illinois, in cooperation with the ARS Maize Genetics/Genomics Database, Ames, Iowa.
 This new curational software enables data about corn genetic stocks to be entered directly into the ARS Maize Genetics/Genomics Database.

 IMPACT/OUTCOME: Corn breeders and other researchers now have faster and better access to all the data for corn genetic stocks at one easy-to-use website.